RISEGp/unXpec/README.md

 ## Section VI-E: Mitigation: Constant-time Rollback

 We provide a new docker image chenlumiao/unxpecspec:01.
 We don’t provide a shell script to create a docker container, you can mount a directory on our docker image to run your spec2017 benchmarks.

+Put all benchmark files including their executable files and input files into a directory (addressed as spec_dir subsequently).

+Copy all files in spec_dir to the docker container created by "unxpecspec:01" with following commands:

+* use `docker ps` to get the container ID (addressed as ContainerID subsequently)

+* use `docker cp spec_dir/.
+ContainerID:/home/gem5`  to copy all files in spec_dir to the docker container

 In the new docker container